apache/activemq-artemis/docs/user-manual/en/examples.md

 Spring Integration
 ------------------

-This example shows how to use embedded JMS using Apache ActiveMQ's Spring integration.
+This example shows how to use embedded JMS using Apache ActiveMQ Artemis's Spring integration.

 SSL Transport
 -------------

-The `ssl-enabled` shows you how to configure SSL with Apache ActiveMQ to send and receive message.
+The `ssl-enabled` shows you how to configure SSL with Apache ActiveMQ Artemis to send and receive message.

 Static Message Selector
 -----------------------

-The `static-selector` example shows you how to configure an Apache ActiveMQ core queue with static message selectors (filters).
+The `static-selector` example shows you how to configure an Apache ActiveMQ Artemis core queue with static message selectors (filters).

 Static Message Selector Using JMS
 ---------------------------------

-The `static-selector-jms` example shows you how to configure an Apache ActiveMQ queue with static message selectors (filters) using JMS.
+The `static-selector-jms` example shows you how to configure an Apache ActiveMQ Artemis queue with static message selectors (filters) using JMS.

 Stomp
 -----

-The `stomp` example shows you how to configure an Apache ActiveMQ server to send and receive Stomp messages.
+The `stomp` example shows you how to configure an Apache ActiveMQ Artemis server to send and receive Stomp messages.

 Stomp1.1
 --------

-The `stomp` example shows you how to configure an Apache ActiveMQ server to send and receive Stomp messages via a Stomp 1.1 connection.
+The `stomp` example shows you how to configure an Apache ActiveMQ Artemis server to send and receive Stomp messages via a Stomp 1.1 connection.

 Stomp1.2
 --------

-The `stomp` example shows you how to configure an Apache ActiveMQ server to send and receive Stomp messages via a Stomp 1.2 connection.
+The `stomp` example shows you how to configure an Apache ActiveMQ Artemis server to send and receive Stomp messages via a Stomp 1.2 connection.

 Stomp Over Web Sockets
 ----------------------

-The `stomp-websockets` example shows you how to configure an Apache ActiveMQ server to send and receive Stomp messages directly from Web browsers (provided they support Web Sockets).
+The `stomp-websockets` example shows you how to configure an Apache ActiveMQ Artemis server to send and receive Stomp messages directly from Web browsers (provided they support Web Sockets).